 This mitigation measure requires that acoustic blankets be used when drilling associated with blasting occurs.
-The blasting that occurred during 2021 cell construction conformed to this measure.
+No blasting occurred in 2022.

 Wherever feasible, temporary earthen or landscape berms, or other structures or measures, shall be utilized to reduce potential noise impacts on surrounding homeowners from nighttime activities at the working face of El Sobrante.
 Any measures implemented for this purpose shall be subject to annual review by the Citizen Oversight Committee.
 (Responsible Agencies: LEA)